-Ensure that consideration is given to the question of data sovereignty, and that appropriate protections are provided under Australian law to maintain the rights of the Data Custodian to access, protect and maintain the security of the data, and that appropriate measures are included to ensure notification of data breaches.

-Data custodianship should also be incorporated into contract arrangements to ensure data remains available for the life of the infrastructure.
-Contracts should specify who the data owner is, and create appropriate restrictions, controls and safeguards as to the roles and https://www.digital.nsw.gov.au/sites/default/files/NSW%20Data%20and%20Information%20Custodian ship%20Policy%20v1-0.pdf responsibilities of other entities.
-Other uses and users of the data should also be considered, and access arrangements across the data spectrum (from closed data to data that is shared in limited circumstances to publicly open) need to be established in line with agency data governance.

-Agencies should consider the value of data as an asset at all times, including the value of openly available data as a public asset.
-Creative Commons BY licensing30 should be used for open data as per the NSW Open Data Policy31.
+- Data sovereignty, including the need to provide appropriate protections under Australian law to maintain the rights of the Data Custodian to access, protect and maintain the security of the data, and the inclusion of appropriate measures to ensure notification of data breaches. - Data custodianship should also be incorporated into contract arrangements to ensure data remains available for the life of the infrastructure.
+Contracts should specify who the data owner is, and create appropriate restrictions, controls and safeguards as to the roles and responsibilities of other entities.
+Other uses and users of the data should also be considered, and access arrangements across the data spectrum (from closed data to data that is shared in limited circumstances to publicly open) need to be established in line with agency data governance. - Agencies should consider the value of data as an asset at all times, including the value of openly available data as a public asset.
+Creative Commons BY licensing (see Table 1) should be used for open data as per the NSW Open Data Policy. - Intellectual property attribution in data and trained machine learning models may also need to be addressed in your contract arrangements.
+For more information, refer to the NSW Intellectual Property Management Framework.